rust-lang/rust/text/0000-unnamed-fields.md

 ## Layout and Alignment

-The layout and alignment of a `struct` or `union` containing unnamed fields should look the same as if each unnamed field has a separately declared type and a named field of that type, rather than as if the fields appeared directly within the containing `struct` or `union`.
-In some cases, this may result in different alignment.
+The layout and alignment of a `struct` or `union` containing unnamed fields must match the C ABI for the equivalent structure.
+In particular, it should have the same layout that it would if each unnamed field had a separately declared type and a named field of that type, rather than as if the fields appeared directly within the containing `struct` or `union`.
+This may, in particular, affect alignment.

 ## Simultaneous Borrows